Therapeutic Massage in Washington, DC

 I value accessibility to integrative healthcare.
 I believe everyone who wants it should have access to massage.
 Here's how the Holding Space Together sliding scale system works:

-Of course, if you can afford to donate any amount above baseline to the "access pot," I deeply appreciate and have faith in clients' spirit of generosity.
+Of course, if you can afford to donate any amount above baseline to the "access pot," I deeply appreciate and have faith in clients' spirit of generosity (towards oneself as well as towards others).

 If it feels right for you, I look forward to working together!